emcdo411/csharp-notes/README.md

-String Interpolation Demo
+String Interpolation Demo 🚀

-This project demonstrates the use of string interpolation in C# to combine literal strings, variables, and verbatim literals.
-It includes two example programs showcasing different aspects of string interpolation, including handling Unicode strings and file paths.
+Welcome to the String Interpolation Demo, a sleek C# project showcasing the power of string interpolation to craft clean, dynamic, and multilingual string outputs.
+This repository includes two programs demonstrating string interpolation with verbatim literals, Unicode, and dynamic expressions.
+Perfect for learning modern C# string formatting! 🎉
-Table of Contents
+📑 Table of Contents

-Overview
+Project Overview
 Technical Terms
 Code Breakdown
 Program.cs